 1. Take care of yourself

-Since taking care of ADHD child is a challenging and time-consuming pursuit, parents often experience strain and a tendency to self-blame.
-Make sure to find enough time for yourself- this is necessary for recharging your batteries and finding the strength to keep on going.
-Do not forget about meeting your friends, tending to your own health, taking exercise and having a good night sleep.
+Since taking care of ADHD children is a challenging and time-consuming pursuit, parents often experience strain and a tendency to self-blame.
+Make sure to find enough time for yourself- this is necessary for recharging your batteries and finding the strength to keep ongoing.
+Do not forget about meeting your friends, tending to your own health, taking exercise and having a good night’s sleep.

 2. Professional support

-It is important to obtain professional assistance of experts specializing on ADHD treatment such as a psychiatrist, a neurologist, a speech pathologist and a psychologist.
+It is important to obtain professional assistance from experts specializing in ADHD treatment such as a psychiatrist, a neurologist, a speech pathologist, and a psychologist.
 Remember to undertake neuropsychological correction classes.

-Parents should realize that without professional help it would be almost impossible to kill a disease.
+Parents should realize that without professional help it would be almost impossible to kill disease.